asuraxo/Burgers/README.md

 **DEPENDENCIES: **

 Dependencies
-/ Library Used:
+Library Used:

-l   Express:
+Express:

-n   express-handlebars:
-for the web-site view structure.
+   express-handlebars: for the web-site view structure.

-n   express-session:
-for the log in session as customer or clerk.
+   express-session: for the log in session as customer or clerk.

-n   express-fileupload:
-for clerk to upload the photo of new meals.
+   express-fileupload: for clerk to upload the photo of new meals.

-l   MongoDB
+   MongoDB
-/ Mongoose for the database hosting, modeling and querying.
+	Mongoose for the database hosting, modeling and querying.

-l   bcrypt:
+   bcrypt:
 	for the user's registration / log in

-l   sendgrid:
+   sendgrid:
 to send the email receipt to the customer after ordering